-Defense Minister Hishammuddin Hussein says 26 countries are involved in the search, including in water and on land in 11 countries.
+Defense Minister Hishammuddin Hussein says 26 countries are involved in the search on land and in the water.
 The search spans tens of millions of square kilometers.

-About two-thirds of the 239 people aboard the missing Boeing 777 were Chinese nationals, and with the expansion of the search effort, Beijing's foreign ministry leveled a new attack on Malaysia's openness in handling the investigation.
+China has offered 21 of its satellites to help Malaysia in the unprecedented hunt for the missing Boeing 777 carrying 239 people, two-thirds of whom were Chinese nationals.
+But despite the help, Beijing's foreign ministry Monday leveled a new attack on Malaysia's handling of the investigation.

 Australian Prime Minister Tony Abbott on Monday agreed to take charge of the southern section of the search, at the request of Malaysian Prime Minister Najib Razak.

-But he added that his country has not seen any signs that the flight carrying 239 people had come close to its airspace.
+But he added that his country has not seen any signs that the flight carrying 239 people had come close to Australian airspace.